6110-sp24/6110-sp24.github.io/_pages/syllabus.md

 #### Re-lectures

 If you are unable to attend a lecture, we plan to offer weekly _re-lectures_, which will cover material from the past week's lecture.
-If you plan to regularly attend re-lectures, please indicate your availability in the [first weekly check-in form](https://www.gradescope.com/courses/727449/assignments/4033643).
-More information about re-lectures will be posted later.
+Re-lectures will be at 4-6 p.m. on Wednesdays in [26-322][bldg26].

 ### Mini-Quizzes and Weekly Check-ins